lapinskap/first-graph-algorithm/README.md

 ```
 For example, "Skirt-Tie" means that we can't wear Tie without dressing Skirt.

+We need to dress Skirt AND Pants to put on jacket.
+So answer to task 2 is "2".
+But how we implement this?

 First, we need to parse this string into a hash table/dictionary.

 ## Algorithm Schema